-PayPal’s interest in crypto has not come out of nowhere.
+PayPal’s interest in crypto is no surprise.
 In 2016 they appointed Wences Casares to their Board of Directors, a leader in cryptocurrency.
 Take a look at page 6 of this Digital Currency Inquiry Submission published by PayPal in 2014.

 It states how PayPal has a strong interest in cryptocurrency, however, at the time of the report they do not believe that it’s ready for them to fully adopt.
-In fact, in this report, PayPal are calling for increased regulation of cryptocurrencies such as Bitcoin.
-PayPal have recently advertised a job for ‘Technical Lead – Crypto Engineer’ and for a ‘Blockchain Research Engineer’.
-Where are the links for these jobs?
-They’ve been taken down by PayPal.
-Major crypto news outlets such as The Coin Telegraph and Coindesk began speculating on why PayPal was recruiting for these roles, the roles were quickly taken off the website.
+In fact, in this report, PayPal is calling for increased regulation of cryptocurrencies such as Bitcoin.

-Interestingly, PayPal have declined to comment on the plans, rather than denying them.
+Interestingly, PayPal has declined to comment on the plans, rather than denying them.
 Could crypto news be brewing at PayPal?

 What does the PayPal move mean for Chainlink?

 Chainlink almost hit an all-time high after the rumours about PayPal on Monday 22nd, with the price of Link reaching $4.94, but why?
 What does the possibility of PayPal moving into crypto mean for Chainlink?